 - Estate planning

 Kelcey is a graduate of Barnard College, Columbia University, and the University of Washington School of Law.
 She is licensed to practice before Colorado and New Mexico state and federal courts.

 Kelcey is actively involved in the local community and has served on the board of the Carbondale Chamber of Commerce and has been a board member since 2016.
 She also serves on the board of CoVenture.
-She is a graduate of Roaring Fork Leadership Program.
-She provided pro bono legal services for the Acequia Assistance Project from 2014-2018, and is also a past board member of CLEER.
+She is a graduate of Roaring Fork Leadership Program and provided pro bono legal services for the Acequia Assistance Project, where she supervised one of the organization’s largest and most ambitious projects.

 Kelcey previously practiced law in Santa Fe, New Mexico with the Simons Firm, LLP, where she litigated property disputes.
 She was the Senior Articles Editor, Shidler Journal for Law, Technology and Commerce at the University of Washington School of Law.
 She also participated in the Berman Environmental Law Clinic, where she focused on water law matters.
 Prior to practicing law, Kelcey was an editor for Francis Ford Coppola’s short-story magazine, a project manager for a website design firm in New York, and an account manager for Backbone Media in Carbondale, Colorado.